bravoserver/baskerville/README.md

 **Linux**

-    Use your package manager to install haskell-platform or the link for Windows and OSX above also has a download for linux.
+    Use your package manager to install haskell-platform or get it at http://hackage.haskell.org/platform/

 Build you a Baskerville
 -----------------------